The NW Youth Careers Expo is a high-energy and high-volume event, with 1,000+ new high school students pouring through the front doors every hour.

 Recruit booth volunteers carefully.
 The people in your booth are your biggest asset.
 Teenagers are drawn to adults who seem open and friendly, and who are able to start a conversation.

 Pace yourself on freebies and handouts.
-Freebies and handouts are very popular, but remember we expect about 6,500 students!
+Freebies and handouts are very popular, but remember we expect more than 6,500 students!
 Reserve some business cards and handouts for the teachers and counselors who visit your booth.

 State the obvious.
 Students may not know about your work or company.
 Your company may be a household name among adults, but if you're not Nike, teenagers may not be familiar with you.
 Bring a big sign.
 Bring a posterboard or two describing your company, industry, careers and necessary education.
 Add some fun facts.